Skip to main content

 Themes

 Radix Themes is a pre-styled component library that works out of the box and requires minimum configuration.
 Radix Themes doesn't include a styling system.
 There are no CSS or SX props, and no styling libraries are used inside.
 It's made with standard CSS.
-However, the themes can be customised by altering the token system's CSS variables.
+However, the themes can be customized by altering the token system's CSS variables.
 The list of the variables supported by the token system is listed here.

 This article will include explanations for the Reset, Grid, and Theme components.
 However, to see more components that themes provide, visit here.